Stev-create/Predicting-Credit-Card-Default---ML-Classification/README.md

 # Attribute Information:

-This research employed a binary variable, default payment (Yes = 1, No = 0), as the response variable.
+This research employed a binary variable, default payment (Yes = 1, No = 0), as the response (target) variable.
 This study reviewed the literature and used the following 23 variables as explanatory variables:

 * X1: Amount of the given credit (NT dollar): it includes both the individual consumer credit and his/her family (supplementary) credit. <br>
 * X2: Gender (1 = male; 2 = female). <br>